ismaelucky342/code_env_tools/README.md

 - **Git Tree**: Visualize your Git repository’s commit history in an ASCII-style tree.
 - **Git Info**: Shows available Git utils aliases and their descriptions.
 - **Git Purge**: Uninstalls all Git utils and removes associated aliases.
+- **Git Clone All**: Clones all public repositories from a specified GitHub user.

 ## Installation